New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 </details>

 ## Battery Life Expectations
-Through a series of battery life tests on ground-level, we've created a graph approximating the battery life with reference to packe interval and transmit power.
+Through a series of battery life tests on ground-level, we've created a graph approximating the battery life with reference to packet interval and transmit power.

+These graphs only provide an approximation.
+Variation will still occur from battery to battery, and we always recommend testing yourself prior to flight and aiming for double the battery life necessary.

 At maximum power (127):